 Below, we discuss some of the common causes of drowsy driving and the evidence that may help prove your case.

-Common Causes of Drowsy Driving
+Common Causes of Drowsy Driving in Texas

 Drowsy driving is more than being tired or because a person is missing out on enough sleep.
 There are other factors that may also contribute to a driver being drowsy or falling asleep behind the wheel.